The Death of Artemio Cruz: Plot summary

-Artemio Cruz, a corrupt soldier, politician, journalist, tycoon, and lover, lies on his deathbed, recalling the shaping events of his life, from the Mexican Revolution through the development of the Institutional Revolutionary Party.
-His family crowds around, pressing him to reveal the location of his will; a priest provides extreme unction, angling for a deathbed confession and reconciliation with the Church (while Artemio indulges in obscene thoughts about the birth of Jesus); his private secretary has come with audiotapes of various corrupt dealings, many with gringo diplomats and speculators.
+On his deathbed in his large mansion, Artemio Cruz thinks in the first-person about his corrupt life and his decomposing body.
+Artemio's family crowds around, pressing him to reveal the location of his will.
+He rejects the insistent priest who wants to give him last rites, despite having long since separated from the Church.
+The priest provides extreme unction, angling for a deathbed confession and reconciliation with the Church (while Artemio indulges in obscene thoughts about the birth of Jesus).
+His private secretary has come with audiotapes of various corrupt dealings, many with gringo diplomats and speculators.
 Punctuating the sordid record of betrayal is Cruz's awareness of his failing body and his keen attachment to sensual life.
-Finally his thoughts decay into a drawn-out death.
+His thoughts decay into a drawn-out death.
+Each chapter ends with segments of stream of consciousness in the second-person.